Researching Former Members of Congress

 These records may include: campaign files; newspaper and magazine clippings; correspondence; invitations; bill files; briefing books; staff files; memorabilia; newsletters; personal files of the Member; photographs; political files; press files; publications; reference files; scrapbooks; speech files; district files; and voting records.

 Because the records of Members are located in repositories dispersed throughout the country, the online Biographical Directory of the United States Congress is a useful tool for locating collections.
-On a Member’s profile page, there is a link for “Research Collections” on the navigation bar on the left-hand side of the page, which lists repositories containing primary collections of papers, as well as those with a few items related to the Member.
+On a Member’s profile page, there is a link for “Research Collections” on the navigation bar at the top of the page, which lists repositories containing primary collections of papers, as well as those with a few items related to the Member.

 Repositories for Congressional Papers